 A couple of days later we appeared at Vazon Bay early in the morning.
 The beach is edged by a high sea wall on which sits a Martello watch tower dating from the Napoleonic wars.

 I was assigned a humble MG Maestro with Amos’ apologies that it wasn’t anything faster.
 But it was fine.
-In fact it was comfortingly familiar as I had raced one at Silverstone a few years before and then turned it into an autograss car which I was racing still racing at this point in time.
+In fact it was comfortingly familiar as I had raced one at Silverstone a few years before and then turned it into an autograss car which I was racing at this point in time.

 “Keep your head down…”